Templates Sequences Guides Email WhatsApp

 1. Send from your real identity

-Connect Gmail or Outlook so From matches who you really are—like signing your own art homework.
+Connect Gmail or Outlook so the From identity matches your real sender.

 Productivity